 - The program is often completed in 1-2 years for students taking 2-3 courses per semester, including the summer session.
 Students do have the option of extending the program and choosing a less aggressive schedule.

 - The program supports a rolling curriculum, allowing students to start the program any semester or during the summer session.

 - The program includes a practicum for students in the central office internship experience.

 - This program may or may not lead to licensure in your home state.
 The courses required in these programs prepare the student for licensure or certification in the State of Indiana.
 Please contact your state licensing authority to assure that, upon completion of the program, you are qualified to obtain a license or other form of certification.
 If you need assistance obtaining contact information for the licensing authority in states outside of Indiana, contact Indiana State Online representatives at (812) 237-2345 or IndianaStateOnline@indstate.edu.
-Information on Teacher Certification reciprocity may be found at Teacher Certification Degrees.
-Teacher Certification requirements for all states may be found at Teaching Certification.

 - The program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program is closed to students residing in countries other than the U.S. except for U.S. military and State Department personnel and their family members with APO/FPO addresses.